 Because more states have an income tax than do not, it is simpler to list the states that are most tax-friendly by this definition.
-Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming all currently do not have an income tax.5 In addition, there are 2 states that only assess an income tax on investment income: New Hampshire and Tennessee.6 If income tax is a primary concern, it may make sense to relocate to one of these states to limit tax exposure at the state level.7 However, it's important to understand that a number of states partially or completely exempt retirement income from their state income tax, and as a result, states that levy a heavy income tax burden, in general, are actually quite income tax-friendly to retirees.
+Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming all currently do not have an income tax.5 In addition, only one state assess an income tax on investment income: New Hampshire.6 If income tax is a primary concern, it may make sense to relocate to one of these states to limit tax exposure at the state level.7 However, it's important to understand that a number of states partially or completely exempt retirement income from their state income tax, and as a result, states that levy a heavy income tax burden, in general, are actually quite income tax-friendly to retirees.
 The rules are complex— in some cases, only income from public pensions is excluded, while in others, income from qualified plans is also exempt—so it may be useful to consult with a state tax expert when making decisions about a domicile for retirement.

 Estate tax Most states do not have estate taxes.
 There are currently 12 states and the District of Columbia with an estate tax: Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington.